eridon/Lunar-Lander/README.md

 # Background

-- This game was developed as a university project to explore the capabilities of deep learning for image and video analysis.
+- This game was developed as a university project to explore the capabilities of a networked application program.
 - The code used in this repository was adapted from the example provided by the following repository: https://github.com/weibo053/LunarLander

 # Note

 Please note that this repository is for educational purposes only and is not intended for commercial use.
-The code and model provided in this repository are not guaranteed to be error-free and may not reflect best practices for application layer protocol.
+The code and model provided in this repository are not guaranteed to be error-free and may not reflect best practices for a networked application program.
 Use at your own risk.